Large deviations of spread measures for Gaussian matrices: Conclusions

 \section{Conclusions}

-In summary, we have computed the joint statistics (including large deviation tails) of generalized and total variance of a large $n\times m$ Gaussian dataset.
+In summary, we have considered the joint statistics (including large deviation tails) of generalized and total variance of a large $n\times m$ Gaussian dataset.
 These observables are just the scaled log-determinant $H$ and the trace $T$ of the corresponding $n\times n$ covariance matrix.
-We have employed a powerful combination of two techniques: i) the standard Coulomb gas analogy of statistical physics, which allowed us to represent the eigenvalues of the covariance matrix as an interacting gas of charged particles, whose excess free energy could be directly interpreted as the joint rate function for our observables in the limit $n,m\to \infty$ with $c=m/n$ fixed, and ii) a finite $n,m$ approach based on the Laguerre-Selberg integral.
-Combining these two approaches, we complemented the Coulomb gas approach with two interesting cases that fell out of its domain: i) the case $c=1$ (square datasets), for which the excess free energy is non-analytic in zero.
+We have employed a powerful combination of two techniques: the Coulomb gas analogy of statistical physics, which allowed us to represent the eigenvalues of the covariance matrix as an interacting gas of charged particles, whose excess free energy is the the cumulant generating function for our observables in the limit $n,m\to \infty$ with $c=m/n$ fixed, and a finite $n,m$ approach based on the Laguerre-Selberg integral.
+Combining these two approaches, we complemented the Coulomb gas method with two interesting cases that fell out of its domain: i) the case $c=1$ (square datasets), for which the excess free energy is non-analytic in zero.
 This has the consequence that the variance of H grows logarithmically with $n$, with a subleading constant term that we could precisely characterize, and ii) atypically small log-determinants, for which the corresponding rate function in Laplace space is non-steep.
-This implies an abrupt change of speed in the corresponding large deviation principle, which can be ascribed to the \emph{split-off} of the smallest eigenvalue from the unperturbed Mar\v{c}enko-Pastur sea.
-This picture is supported by numerical simulations and a saddle-point argument based on a finite $n,m$ formula (see subsection \ref{small}).
+This implies an abrupt change of speed in the corresponding large deviation principle, which can be ascribed to the \emph{split-off} of the smallest eigenvalue from the unperturbed Mar\v{c}enko-Pastur distribution.
+This picture is supported by numerical simulations and a saddle-point argument based on a finite $n,m$ formula (see Subsection \ref{small}).

 It would be interesting to investigate whether our results could be extended to non-Gaussian and possibly correlated data matrices.
-Our derivation strongly relied on the data being independent and normally distributed and a different approach seems to be needed for more general covariance matrices.
+Our derivation strongly relied on the data being normally distributed and a different approach seems to be needed for more general covariance matrices.